Bozar/FungusCave/Data/manual.md

 * Weak: Reduce actor's damage by 1.
 * Mutated: NPC drops 1 more potion.
 PC revives with 5 HP (instead of 10).

-## Fungus & Fog

-Work in progress.

 ## Power

 Powers take effect automatically following two steps.
 First, you need to purchase a power with potions.
 Second, you have to accumulate stress to active the power.

 Defense, Energy:

 * Vigor: Restore energy every turn.
 * Adrenaline: Restore energy every turn.
 The restoration increases at low HP.
 Requires Vigor.

 Defense, Infection:

 * Immunity: Increase your max Stress by 1.
 * Fast Heal: Infection duration is reduced by 2 (instead of 1) every turn.
 Requires Immunity.

 Defense, HP: